webeet-io/_onboarding/Day 1/7- 👾 Communication.md

 If you’re new to Discord, take a few minutes to get familiar with the basics.
 It’s fast, flexible, and fun — as long as we all use it the right way.

+### 👉 If you haven't joined yet, press here to join: https://discord.gg/4MkS6JAZ

+> Once you’re in:
+>
+> - Set your nickname to your full name (e.g., Emma Johnson)
+> - Say hello in #introductions so we know you joined

 <details>
   <summary><strong>Quick Tutorial (for beginners)</strong></summary>